m-adams/elastic-rag-ui/instructions.md

-## Welcome to the ELasticsearch ReMapper!
+## Welcome to the Elasticsearch ReMapper!

 This is a simple App to walk through the steps of adjusting an existing mapping of an index by reindexing in to a new index with an updated mapping.
 It also facilitates best practice to use index aliases to refer to indexes and also allows you to reindex through a pipeline to modify the data.